lasaneb/TheRelevantElement/README.md

 ## Executive Summery

-Our creation deals heavily with process atomization, data categorization, and analyzation.
+Our creation deals heavily with process automization, data categorization, and analyzation.
 These three components are essential to the world of FinTech.
 Using Natural Language Processing modules to better understand data and make actionable decisions with the information obtained to possibly capitalize on investment opportunities, increase market share, or to better serve clients is what Fintech is all about.
 We have also integrated the means to conduct financial transactions using digital wallets and cryptocurrencies.

 ## The Challenge